jasonbian97/fastcod-code/Readme.md

 }
 ```

 # Contact
-If you have any questions, please contact me at jasonbian.zx@gmail.com
+If you have any questions, please contact us at jasonbian.zx@gmail.com

 [Under Construction] For tutorial, blogs, and more information, please visit our [project page](https://jasonbian97.github.io/fastcod/)